Self-Help for Anxiety

 What Types Of Anxiety Are There?

-Psychologists make a distinctions between different types of anxiety ‘disorder’.
-Each is characterised by a particular type of fear.
+Psychologists make a distinction between different types of anxiety ‘disorder’.
+Each is characterized by a particular type of fear.

 |People with GAD report excessive worry about non-specific life events such as health, finances, work, or relationships.
 The amount of worry is normally out of proportion to the actual danger.
 Learn more about GAD